kubernetes/examples/staging/spark/README.md

 15/10/27 21:25:07 INFO Master: I have been elected leader!
 New state: ALIVE
 ```

 Once the master is started, we'll want to check the Spark WebUI.
 In order to access the Spark WebUI, we will deploy a [specialized proxy](https://github.com/aseigneurin/spark-ui-proxy).
-This proxy is neccessary to access worker logs from the Spark UI.
+This proxy is necessary to access worker logs from the Spark UI.

 Deploy the proxy controller with [`examples/staging/spark/spark-ui-proxy-controller.yaml`](spark-ui-proxy-controller.yaml):